MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 ---
 # Create an offline installation of Visual Studio 2017

 We designed Visual Studio 2017 to work well in a variety of network and computer configurations.
-We recommend that you try the [Visual Studio web installer](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2017)&mdash;it's a small file and allows you to stay current with all the latest fixes and features.
+While we recommend that you try the [Visual Studio web installer](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2017)&mdash;which is a small file and allows you to stay current with all the latest fixes and features&mdash;we understand that you might not be able to.

-However, if your internet connection is unavailable or unreliable, you can use the command line to create a local cache of the files after you download a small bootstrapper.
+For example, you might have an internet connection that is unavailable, unreliable, or has low bandwidth.
+If so, you can use the command line to create a local cache of the files after you download a small bootstrapper.
 You can then use the local cache to install Visual Studio.
 This process replaces the ISO files that were available for previous versions.

 > [!NOTE]
 > If you are an enterprise administrator who wants to perform a deployment of Visual Studio 2017 to a network of client workstations that are firewalled from the internet, see our [Create a network installation of Visual Studio 2017](../install/create-a-network-installation-of-visual-studio.md) and [Install certificates required for Visual Studio offline installation](../install/install-certificates-for-visual-studio-offline.md) pages.

 ## Step 1 - Download the Visual Studio bootstrapper

 Start by downloading the Visual Studio bootstrapper for your chosen edition of Visual Studio.

 Your setup file&mdash;or to be more specific, a bootstrapper file&mdash;will match or be similar to one of the following.